testit-tms/api-client-dotnet/docs/TestRunsApi.md

 <a id="createandfillbyautotests"></a>
 # **CreateAndFillByAutoTests**
-> TestRunV2ApiResult CreateAndFillByAutoTests (CreateAndFillByAutoTestsRequest createAndFillByAutoTestsRequest = null)
+> TestRunV2ApiResult CreateAndFillByAutoTests (CreateTestRunAndFillByAutoTestsApiModel createTestRunAndFillByAutoTestsApiModel = null)

 Create test runs based on autotests and configurations